Enroll In School / Residency

 Column I (one required – must be current) Column II (two required – must be current) Warranty Deed Gas Bill Current Property Tax Document Electric Bill

 Lease – Apartment/Home Rental – All tenants and authorized occupants' names (including children) must be on the lease.
-Lease must include lease beginning/ending dates.
+The lease must include lease beginning/end dates.
 Both the landlord and tenant must sign the lease.

 Subleases are not accepted as proof of residency.